 For the friend or family member who loves to host dinner parties or cook, there are some delightful options!
 Miss Havisham’s Curiosities specializes in china and dinnerware with a motto that declares, “Tea without sympathy.”
 Her teacups and plates are adorned with phrases that carry biting sarcasm.
 Some of my favorites are, “Kindly fuck off,” “I hope you choke,” and “Dead inside.”
 Not sets for anyone lacking in a sense of humor.

 Foodies and Tim Burton fans will enjoy The Nightmare Before Dinner cookbook.
 Zach Neil, the man behind the Halloween-inspired Beetle House bar, released the book, which contains recipes from the restaurant’s menu.
 Other horror-inspired cookbooks have also been published, such as the The Necronomnomnom: Recipes and Rites from the Lore of H.P.
 Lovecraft by Mike Slater.

 No dinner is complete without a glass of wine.
 Vampire wines offers a selection inspired by Dracula and True Blood.
 You can shop online, although I’m not sure if they deliver internationally.
-I’ve also seen the wine in stock at select markets.
 If the person you’re shopping for enjoys crafting their own adult beverages, I recommend WitchCraft Cocktails by Julia Halina Hadas.
 The book includes 70 recipes that show you how to incorporate magick into your drinks with herbs.
 It’s quite informative and adds a spiritual element to cocktail making and shaking.

 Occult & Witchcraft